 - Placental abruption

-Whatever the cause, pre-labour rupture of membranes provides an open access for infections to ascend to the fetus, therefore, prompt delivery is usually indicated.
+Whatever the cause, pre-labor rupture of membranes provides open access for infections to ascend to the fetus, therefore, prompt delivery is usually indicated.

 However, if the fetus is preterm (< 34 weeks) its lungs are still developing and if it is delivered prematurely, the neonate will die from respiratory distress syndrome because of lack of surfactant production in the lungs.